DataLab-Groupe/DataLab-Groupe.github.io/_posts/2023-07-04-innovation-show-2023.md

 pinned: true
 ---

-**The DataLab Groupe has participated to Innovation Show by CA, the yearly innovation fair hosted by Credit Agricole.
-We presented some of our projects and members of the DataLab Groupe gave talks diving deep into what we are working on now.**
+**The DataLab Groupe has participated to the event Innovation Show by CA, the yearly innovation fair hosted by Credit Agricole.
+We showcased  some of our projects and gave in-depth talks about our current work.**

-During that event, Emeric Tonnelier and Matthieu Capron presented our projects focused on cybersecurity and how we leverage AI in order to find potential alerts and breaches.
-Lea Fromentin and Ghassen Bettaieb presented our latest information extraction generation with new and better models which don't need to use OCR modules.
-Thomas Capdevielle presented how he uses many data sources to predict where new charging points should be installed according to urban activity.
-We thank all the attendees for the work they presented and the interactions we had with them.
+During that event, Emeric Tonnelier and Matthieu Capron presented our cybersecurity projects and how we use AI to identify potential alerts and breaches.
+Lea Fromentin and Ghassen Bettaieb presented our latest information extraction generation solution.
+Thomas Capdevielle demonstrated how he uses multiple data sources to predict where new charging points should be installed based on urban activity.
+We would like to express our gratitude to all attendees for presenting their work and for the interactions we had with them.